CARTO for React is the best way to develop Location Intelligence (LI) Apps using the CARTO platform + React + deck.gl.

 Location Intelligence Apps tend to be applications with a reduced number of pages, but with lots of functionalities at each page and many relations between them.

 In the past, they were developed using imperative programming (with MVC patterns or similar), but it easily ends up in a messy application with a huge amount of dependencies between components.
 And each time you need to add something new, a new bug is also introduced.

 The reactive programming paradigm (React and deck.gl) fixes this issue and makes your application easy to maintain, test, and scale.
 We are 100% sure that you can create something manageable even if your application is really complex and includes lots of features with multiple interactions.

 Yes, it is a new paradigm, but once you learn it, you will love it.

-CARTO for React includes three different Create React App templates for kickstarting your application:
+CARTO for React includes the following Create React App templates for kickstarting your application:

-The CARTO 3 template that creates a simple application with just a map using the CARTO 3 platform.
-This is the template you are usually going to choose when you are creating a new app.
+The CARTO 3 template for TypeScript that creates a simple application with just a map using the CARTO 3 platform.
+This is the template you are usually going to choose when you are creating a new app using TypeScript.

-The sample app template for CARTO 2 that creates a more complex application with several views, layers, and widgets.
-The purpose of this template is to demonstrate how you can implement common Location Intelligence functionalities in a CARTO for React app.
+The sample app templates for CARTO 2 and CARTO 3 that create a more complex application with several views, layers, and widgets.
+The purpose of these templates is to demonstrate how you can implement common Location Intelligence functionalities in a CARTO for React app.